Larry (cat): Relationships with politicians

+Shortly after Sunak's surprise televised announcement in May 2024 of a general election, in the pouring rain, Larry was pictured on the live Downing Street feed of the BBC waiting patiently for re-entry to Number 10.
+While Sunak was noticeably drenched during the speech, Larry appeared to have avoided the downpour.

+He had a brief encounter with Ukrainian President Volodymyr Zelenskyy in October 2024 and met President of the European Commission Ursula von der Leyen in 2025.
+Larry also met and seemed friendly with Australian Prime Minister Anthony Albanese in September 2025.

 Relationships with other animals

-In June 2012, Chancellor of the Exchequer George Osborne was reunited with his long lost cat Freya, who moved into 11 Downing Street.
-Freya and Larry were reported to have rapidly established cordial relations, although the two cats had been seen fighting.
+In June 2012 then chancellor of the exchequer, George Osborne, was reunited with his long-lost cat Freya, who moved into 11 Downing Street.
+Freya and Larry were reported to have rapidly established cordial relations, although they had been seen fighting.
 Freya was reported to be the more dominant cat and more effective mouser, reportedly because her days as a stray had "hardened" her.
+In 2013, Osborne brought in a pet dog, Lola.
+Aides announced that Lola was "cat friendly".
 In November 2014, Freya left Downing Street, leaving Larry with the sole mousing responsibility.

-In 2014, Osborne brought in a pet dog, Lola.
-Aides announced that Lola got on well with both Larry and Freya.

-In September 2019, a new dog, Dilyn (owned by new prime minister Boris Johnson and his partner Carrie Symonds), came to stay at Downing Street.
+In September 2019, a new dog, Dilyn, owned by Boris Johnson and Carrie Symonds, came to stay at Downing Street.
 Battersea Dogs & Cats Home offered to negotiate a deal with Larry.
-In December 2020, Larry stalked a pigeon outside Boris Johnson's official residence, and even managed to catch it.
+In December 2020 Larry stalked a pigeon outside Boris Johnson's official residence, and even managed to catch it.
 Despite the seemingly effective attack, the pigeon managed to fly off, apparently unharmed, after the brief scuffle.
 In October 2022, Larry chased away a fox from outside 10 Downing Street.
+It was reported that the fox was nearly twice his size.
 The incident was captured on CCTV.

+In June 2021, Sunak, then the chancellor of the exchequer, adopted a fox red labrador puppy named Nova to live at 11 Downing Street.
+In September 2023 Akshata Murty, Sunak's wife, said that Larry and Nova had had "heated exchanges" in which Larry had come out on top.

+During a personal interview on BBC Radio Derby in April 2024, the leader of the opposition, Starmer, mentioned that his family have a rescue moggie called Jojo.
+It is expected that like all prime ministerial families, Jojo would also reside at Number 10.
+The feline charity Cats Protection has offered advice to the Starmer family on making the relationship cordial between the two residents.
+On 2 September 2024 BBC Radio 5 Live's Matt Chorley said that he had been briefed that another cat, a Siberian kitten, had joined the Starmer household.
+Originally the children wanted a German Shepherd dog, but were persuaded to have another cat due to the difficulty with the inside front door of the Number 10 flat.
+Later that month, in an interview with Laura Kuenssberg, Starmer said that the kitten's name is Prince and is white with blue eyes.